teslajs/tesla.js/README.md

 + ```--bourbon``` [Bourbon](http://bourbon.io/) for Sass - uses [node-bourbon](https://npmjs.org/package/node-bourbon) npm package
 + ```--nib``` [Nib](http://visionmedia.github.io/nib/) for Stylus - uses [nib](https://npmjs.org/package/nib) npm package

+###### NOTE: These helper libraries aren't fully tested yet, so please report any bugs you may find.

 ### Front-End Tools
 Tesla utilizes Bower to let you quickly add many of your favorite front-end tools such as jQuery, Angular or Bootstrap.
 If you select any of these options, the package(s) will be added to your bower file, and any javascript or css dependencies will automatically added to the default views.